dmlc/gluon-cv/docs/model_zoo/index.rst

     # load ssd from scratch
     ssd2 = model_zoo.get_model('ssd_512_resnet50_v1_voc', pretrained_base=False)

-We recommend using `model_zoo.get_model` for loading pre-defined models, because it provides name check and suggest you what models are available now.
+We recommend using :py:meth:`gluonvision.model_zoo.get_model` for loading pre-defined models, because it provides name check and suggest you what models are available now.

 However, you can still load models by directly instantiate it like